"The best thing about the trip was our guide, Rogan. He put us completely at ease (it was our first guided trip)."- Michelle W.

 Start in Saint John, a hip city on the coast where you will first become acquainted with the drastic tides.
 Take a ferry to the fishing island Grand Manan and sea kayak to secret coves while keeping an eye out for rare birds and marine life.
 Return to the mainland and hike along the coast on the famous Fundy Footpath.
 Experience private beaches and breathtaking ocean vistas.

 Enjoy a spectacular hike up the first part of the Fundy Footpath.
 Well-deserved beautiful coastal views abound from all angles as steep ascents and descents make the Footpath challenging.
-The trail crew has built cabled stairs to make the steepest sections easier.
+The trail crew has built cabled stairs to assist you on the steepest sections.
 Untouched and unfrequented beaches make for perfect rest breaks and picnic spots.

-In the morning, we’ll transfer back to Cradle Brook to continue the next section.
-More coastal vistas abound along the longest stretch of wilderness coastline on the Eastern Seaboard.
+In the morning, we’ll transfer back to Cradle Brook to continue on the Footpath.
+More vistas abound along the longest stretch of wilderness coastline on the Eastern Seaboard.
 We’ll return to our charming country inn with time to relax or visit the Quaco Head Lighthouse.

 Today is our last day on the Fundy Footpath.
 We begin at Martin Head and will finish at Rose Brook.
 For this section, we must really be mindful of the tidal changes, as some parts of the trail are only accessible at low tide.
-Tonight we’ll dine on delicious Atlantic Salmon as part of our farewell beach barbecue.
+Tonight we will dine on delicious Atlantic Salmon at our beach barbecue.